 - Help keep farms and retail areas healthy — stay home if sick.

 - Visit the Maine Department of Agriculture, Conservation, and Forestry’s webpage, COVID-19 Information for Agriculture and Food Businesses for extensive coronavirus-related information for farms, businesses, and consumers.

 There are farmers’ markets every day of the week.
 If you’re looking for fresh and prepared foods, consider exploring Maine’s farmers’ markets.
-More than a hundred markets take place each week all over the state.
-It’s a great time of year for shopping outdoors, and farmers’ markets offer variety and convenience.
-Most Maine farmers’ markets and farm stands have special protocols in place to ensure the safety of shoppers and vendors this summer.
+More than a hundred markets take place each week all over the state in the summer, and 30+ take place all winter.
+Most Maine farmers’ markets and farm stands have special protocols in place to ensure the safety of shoppers and vendors this year, including online ordering for easy pickup.
 (Hours and availability may change, so check for the latest updates before heading out.)

 Let’s support Maine’s farms and agricultural businesses in every season:

 - Make holiday meals special by purchasing fresh, local ingredients.

 - Visit farm websites—subscribe to blogs, newsletters and podcasts.